FSP FAQs: Release of Scientific Data

 The Bureau's Web page Public Access to Results of Federally Funded Research at the U.S. Geological Survey provides information related to how the Bureau intends to meet these OSTP and OMB requirements and includes a link to the USGS Public Access Plan.
 The USGS Public Access Plan requires that digital data, upon which scholarly conclusions in USGS funded publications are based, be made available no later than the time of publication of those scholarly conclusions in conformance with applicable USGS Data Management policies (https://www2.usgs.gov/datamanagement/policyreferences.php).

-3. How do I reference and cite the data supporting my publication?
+3. How do I cite and reference the data supporting my publication?

 4. What is a USGS author's obligation when data collected by an outside source are used (with permission) in a USGS information product and have not been publicly released by the data collector, and who is responsible for releasing the data?